 Tracking warehouse KPIs helps to improve warehouse efficiency.

 By tracking performance, you can identify areas to focus on, improve upon, and invest in.
-There are many factors that play into an efficient warehouse, so it’s important to identify any areas of weaknesses, so you can optimize and improve accordingly.
+There are many factors that play into an efficient warehouse, so it’s important to identify any areas of weaknesses, so you can optimise and improve accordingly.

 For instance, there have been many advancements in digital warehousing that help to cut out mundane tasks by automating them, which eliminates time-consuming manual work, saving thousands of man-hours.